sargamt/P3-CertifiedGas/README.md

 4) Choose your algorithm for comparison.
 We have programmed the sorting of the data set using two algorithms heap sort and quick sort
    Enter H or h for Heap sort and any other value for quick sort.

-5) Choose how many songs you would like to include in your new playlist, we recommend keeping this number under 1000 as that is the minimum number of songs in a data set.
+5) Choose how many songs you would like to include in your new playlist.
+The limit is 999 songs.